 I keep staring at the man lecturing us in his ridiculous opera prop costume under the yellow light of candles.
 He who has the blood of many on his hands, many of them possibly innocent, yet still took these youths under his benevolent guidance at a symbolic price.
 The dichotomy between murderous rake and fatherly figure is so poignant that I am led to wonder if we vampires truly are set apart from mankind, or if the magnificent sods simply delude themselves with ideas of universal values and self-obvious ethics.

 At midnight, Ezekiel finishes his classes and the exhausted little idiots retire to their quarters.
-Ezekiel usually teaches at night due, he claims, to some alignment of the spheres.
+Ezekiel usually teaches at night due to, he claims, some alignment of the spheres.
 I suspect that it has more to do with the mysticism that the night offers.
 Also, the shades hide the general rattiness of the setting.

 I stand up to leave when the gangly educator stops me with a hesitant voice.